Monstera deliciosa: Description

 This member of the arum family (Araceae) is a hemiepiphyte with aerial roots.
 It is able to grow up to 20 m high in the wild, with large, leathery, glossy, pinnate, heart-shaped leaves 25–90 cm long by 25–75 cm broad.
 The leaves on young plants are smaller and entire with no lobes or holes, but soon produce lobed and fenestrate leaves as they grow.
 Although it can grow very tall in nature, it only measures between 2 and 3 m when grown indoors.
 The older the plant, the more the leaves are covered with its familiar large perforations.
+The exact purpose of the fenestrations remain unclear, but three main theories have been brought forth: increasing water absorption, limiting the damage done by the wind and reducing the impact of herbivores.

 Wild seedlings grow towards the darkest area they can grow until they find a tree trunk, then start to grow up towards the light, creeping up the tree.

 The inflorescence is adorned with a cream-white spathe of uniform, velvety appearance, covering, like a hood, a yellowish white spadix 10 to 15 cm high and about 3 cm in diameter.
 Flowers are self pollinating, containing both androecium and gynoecium.
 Since they contain both structures, this plant is able to self-pollinate.